Deepak-L-coder/Olympic_Medal_Analsis_2024/README.md

-# Olympics Analysis 2024
+# Olympics Medals Analysis 2024

 ## Project Description
-The **Olympics Analysis 2024** project aims to analyze historical and recent Olympics data to uncover trends, insights, and patterns in athlete performance, medal distribution, and event participation.
+The **Olympics Medals Analysis 2024** project aims to analyze historical and recent Olympics data to uncover trends, insights, and patterns in athlete performance, medal distribution, and event participation.
 This project leverages Python-based data analytics tools and visualizations to provide a comprehensive understanding of the Olympics.

 ## Key Features
 - Exploration of historical Olympics datasets.
 - Insights into medal distribution by country, year, and sport.
 - Analysis of athlete demographics such as age, gender, and nationality.
 - Interactive visualizations showcasing trends and patterns.
-- Prediction models for future performance trends (if applicable).

 ## Tools and Technologies Used
 - **Programming Language**: Python